 Maryland News - Page 24

-Maryland Governor Debuts Slot Bill
+Maryland Governor Debuts Slot Bill21 January 2005

 News Brief: After weeks of grumbling about the prospects of passing a slots bill, Governor Robert L. Ehrlich Jr. will again introduce a plan to legalize 15,500 slots to raise money for school construction and education aid to local governments.